 They can also be considered more efficient at generating significant amounts of torque during takeoff, in places which have high temperatures, or high altitude, or hot and humid conditions, where air density is low.
 Moreover, those are required in places with steep climbing areas.
 As such, turboprop aircraft have a very safe departure from areas where the surrounding landscape is filled with mountains and other obstacles.

 In the same manner, a lower approach speed leads to a more efficient stopping distance, allowing for shorter runways during landing.
-This is even further enhanced by the reverse thrust a propeller blade can provide which aids in deceleration upon touchdown.
-Such abilities greatly assist regions which are less developed and have limited infrastructure where flexibility and adaptability are vital.
+This is even further enhanced by the reverse thrust a propeller blade can provide, which aids in deceleration upon touchdown.
+Such abilities greatly assist regions that are less developed and have limited infrastructure, where flexibility and adaptability are vital.

 Range and speed compared to jet aircraft